linzgroves/event-emitter-module/README.md

 ## Methods

     addListener(eventName, callbackFn){}
+    	-Adds a listener to an events object with the eventName as the key and callbackFn as the value

     removeListener(eventName, callbackFn){}
+    	-Removes a listener to an events object based on the eventName and callbackFn passed in

     removeAllListeners(){}
+    	-Remove all listeners from the events object (Should be able to pass in a specific eventName to target a specific listener)

     once(eventName, callbackFn){}
+    	-Adds a listener that can be used up to one time and then removes that listener

     emit(eventName, ...args){}
+    	-Emits the event and passes any arguments to the listeners that are looking for that event

 ## Tests

     The following are examples with expected output: